Maghfiratkhon/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ### 1.2.3 Resonance Condition

-Resonance occurs when the driving frequency $ \omega $ is close to the natural frequency $ \omega_0 $, causing an increase in amplitude:
+Resonance occurs when the driving frequency $\omega$ is close to the natural frequency $\omega_0$, causing an increase in amplitude:

 $$
 B = \frac{A}{\sqrt{(\omega_0^2 - \omega^2)^2 + (\gamma\omega)^2}}